mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

 )
 ```

 If you want to apply a custom modifier on all of your operations by default, you can make a conformance to the ``OperationClient/StoreCreator`` protocol.
-The protocol gives you the entirety of control over how a `OperationClient` constructs a store for an operation, giving you the chance to apply whatever modifiers that your operation needs.
+The protocol gives you the entirety of control over how an `OperationClient` constructs a store for an operation, giving you the chance to apply whatever modifiers that your operation needs.

 ```swift
 struct MyStoreCreator: OperationClient.StoreCreator {